tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 to build a fast Python loader with DataFlow.

-There is no reason to try a more complicated solution, when you don't know whether a simple solution is fast enough.
+There is no reason to try a more complicated solution, when you don't know whether a simple Python solution like DataFlow is fast enough.
-And for us, we may optimize DataFlow even more, but we just haven't found the reason to do so.

 ### Which Data Format?

 Certain libraries advocate for a new binary data format (e.g., TFRecords, RecordIO).
-Do you need to use them?
-We think you usually do not, at least not after you try DataFlow, because these formats are:
+We think you usually do not need them, because these formats are:

-1. **Not Easy**: To use the new binary format, you need to write a script, to process your data from its original format, to this new format.
+1. **Not Easy**: To use the new binary format, you need to process data from its original format to this new format.
    Then you read data from this format to training workers.
-	 It's a waste of your effort: the intermediate format does not have to exist.
+	 It's a waste of effort: the intermediate format does not have to exist.

 1. **Not Easy**: Even when you do need to use an intermediate format that's different from your original data format